-Note: AK3482 Master of Communication Studies (240 points) is not open for new enrolments from 2015
+Note: AK1323 has replaced AK3482 Master of Communication Studies (240 points).
+AK3482 is not open for new enrolments from 2015.

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.